Busselton Jetty: Closure

 Even while the port was operating commercially, maintenance costs were controversial.
 The last commercial ship visited the jetty on 17 October 1971.
 On 21 July 1972, the jetty was closed to shipping by Governor's Proclamation in the Western Australian Government Gazette after more than a century of use.
 Once closed, government maintenance of the jetty ceased and it began to deteriorate, suffering attack by wood borers, rot and the occasional fire.

 Cyclone Alby

 On 4 April 1978, Cyclone Alby swept south down the Western Australian coast from the North-West (a rare occurrence) and destroyed a large part of the shore end of the jetty.
 Subsequently, townspeople banded together to try to save the jetty and eventually persuaded the State Government and the Shire Council to provide some much needed funds for repair.

 Rebuilding the timber jetty proved expensive and funds soon ran out.
-The Jetty Preservation Society, formed in 1987, resorted to community fund-raising.
-By 2001, the Committee had raised just A$14,000 — a rate of A$1,000 per year.
+The Jetty Preservation Committee, formed in 1987, resorted to community fund-raising.

-1990s–present

 In December 1999, a fire burnt 65 metres of jetty to the water-line incurring damage totaling $900,000.

-A boatshed-style Interpretive Centre opened on the jetty in April 2001 and is located 50 m offshore.
-The Interpretive Centre gives visitors a glimpse into the jetty's past and its future.